-This is because unlike an invention in the field of pharmaceuticals such as a novel molecule, the process is rather objective and straightforward unlike an invention where there is subjective application of the human mind to invent programs and algorithms.
+This is because unlike an invention in the field of pharmaceuticals such as a novel molecule where the boundary of the invention is objective and straightforward , the boundary of an invnetion in the case of a computer program or algorithm is rather fuzzy.
 How do you differentiate one program from another?
 In other words, is software even distinguishable from prior art?

 Scholars have, in the past, written about how granting software patents is like “carving up the intellectual domain of computer science and handing little pieces to any company that files an application”.
 Thus, it’s like breaking the sphere of computer science and allowing the broken shreds to be claimed by the first-come-first-served applicants.